 To add a question to your quiz, there are multiple ways that you can do this.
 However, the method in which you add questions depends on the function of your page – do you want to add brand new questions or share questions across multiple quizzes?

-If you are creating unique questions that are or a specific topic and lesson that will not carry over to other subjects, then you can create the questions within the “Builder” section.
+If you’re creating unique questions that are or a specific topic and lesson that won’t carry over to other subjects, then you can create the questions within the “Builder” section.

-To add brand new questions to the quiz, first, you need to go to the “New Question” link at the bottom of the “Quizzes” page.
-Type the name of the question for you to find easily – this is not what people will see on your website, but makes it easier for your organization.
+To add brand new questions to the quiz, you need to go to the “New Question” link at the bottom of the “Quizzes” page.
+Type the name of the question for you to find easily – this is not what people will see on your website, but makes it easier to organize.
 Hit ENTER or click “Add Question.”

 When creating your online quiz, you can choose what kind of questions to add to your quiz.
-Creating a quiz requires you to keep your audience interested – rambling off 30 single-choice questions will not keep your student entertained.
-Instead, choose various questions like single choice, multiple-choice, matrix sorting choice, fill in the blank, or essay.
+Creating a quiz requires you to keep your audience interested – rambling off 30 single-choice questions will not keep your student engaged.
+Instead, choose various questions like single choice, multiple-choice, matrix sorting choice, fill-in-the-blank, or essay.

 Do you have a student or group of students who have done a GREAT job on their lesson material and quizzes?
-In this case, you can reward all students that have passed a certain quiz or students that have done extra work, with special certificates.
+In this case, you can reward students that have passed a certain quiz or have done extra work with special certificates.